Candidate persona: what it is and how to create the profile of the ideal candidate

 Create greater involvement with ad hoc content

-If it is clear who you are addressing, if it is clear what their needs are, how they are informed, what their expectations may be, then all communication will go in that direction and will be focused on creating increasingly engaging and engaging content.
+If it is clear who you are addressing, what their needs are, how they are informed, what their expectations may be, then all communication will go in that direction and will be focused on creating more and more engaging content.

 Have a personalized approach to candidates

-As we’ve already mentioned in part, creating a candidate persona with their needs, expectations, and desires allows you to approach candidates in a more personalized way and be able to say “This is how we meet your needs at the company.”
+As we’ve already mentioned in part, creating a candidate persona with their needs, expectations and desires allows you to approach candidates in a more personalized, focusing on how the company can respond to the specific needs of the person.

 Improve the candidate experience

-Not to mention that a more personalized approach allows for a better candidate experience for the candidate themselves: they’ll feel more engaged, more valued and even happier, regardless of how it goes.
+A more personalized approach allows for a better candidate experience: they’ll feel more engaged, more valued and even happier, regardless of how it goes.

 Increase the percentage of successful offers